kuanrcl/MySQL_Cloud_Workshop/Lab1/Readme.md

 ![oac-15](img/oac-15.png)

 5. Specify the connections details
-Specify the hostname of MDS in FQDN such as mysql-xxx.oraclevpn.com
+Specify the hostname of MDS in FQDN such as mysql-xxx.oraclevpn.com and make sure that the mysql user is using **mysql_native_password**

 ![oac-29](img/oac-29.png)